H4tch/hugo-plus/README.md

 # Todo
-* Test that this theme works with a blank Hugo project.
+* Test that this theme against a blank Hugo project
-* More diverse layouts for Project, Homepage, Streams etc.
+* More diverse layouts for Project, Homepage, Streams etc
 * Breadcrumbs
 	* Use Hugo's menu system or use .Site.Data
 * Project Documentation hosting (via Doxygen)